Statutory Sick Pay

 Employment Support Allowance

 There is no time limit for individuals in the Support Group (these are people who are assessed as having illnesses or disabilities that severely limits their potential for work).
 Claimants in the Support Group would not be subject to the Benefit Cap.
-Income related Employment Support Allowance is payable to individuals with no income or a limited income, and with savings of less than £16,000.
+Income related Employment Support Allowance has been replaced by Universal Credit for new claimants but was payable to individuals with no income or a limited income, and with savings of less than £16,000.
 The amount an individual is entitled to can also be affected by whether they are single or part of a couple; whether they get disability or carer’s benefits, and the result of the Work Capability Assessment.
 Income related Employment Support Allowance is not taxable.

-Income Support is a means tested benefit payable to people unable to work because of their circumstances (sickness, looking after children as a lone parent etc).
-Income Support may also supplement monies received from other benefits (Statutory Sick Pay, Severe Disablement Allowance, Incapacity Benefit etc).
+Income Support was a means tested benefit payable to people unable to work because of their circumstances (sickness, looking after children as a lone parent etc).
+Income Support also supplemented monies received from other benefits (Statutory Sick Pay, Severe Disablement Allowance, Incapacity Benefit etc).